 This post shares ten important principles of being human with you.
 It is connected with another post I wrote about how to know if we are being mistreated, which you can read here.
 To know if we are being mistreated, it seems like we must know a few basic principles about what it means to… Continue reading Ten Principles of Being Human

-Over Thanksgiving, I got to spend some time with my nephews, and I ended up having a philosophy conversation with my preteen nephew, J. I used to be a middle and high school teacher and have always loved preteens and teenagers.
-I find that when they become interested in a topic, they often have a… Continue reading On Mad Scientists, Identity, and the Ship of Theseus: A Philosophy Game with My Nephew
+Over Thanksgiving, I got to spend some time with my nephews, and I ended up having a philosophy conversation with my preteen nephew, J, about mad scientists, identity, and the ship of Theseus.
+I used to be a middle and high school teacher and have always loved preteens and teenagers.
+I find that when they… Continue reading Mad Scientists and the Ship of Theseus: Philosophy Games